James’ Easy Paella – 2022 Improved!2013-12-02

-The secret to success for me is two fold:
+The secret to success for me is three fold:

-1.)
-The stock – Take your time and make the effort, you won’t regret it – It DOES make a difference.

 2.)
+The stock – Take your time and make the effort, you won’t regret it – It DOES make all the difference.

-Being brave enough not to stir the dish too much.
-(Easier said than done) The finished dish will have some charred crispy black rice on the bottom of the pan.
+3.)
+Being brave enough not to stir the dish (Easier said than done) If you do this right, he finished dish will have some charred crispy black rice on the bottom of the pan, known as “socarrat”.
 These are the best bits, the originators of the Paella dish call these, “Valencian Caviar”.

-Now this is my take on the dish…purists will tell you no garlic, no stock, no eating Paella after lunch, blah blah blah.
+Now this is my take on the dish…purists will tell you no garlic, no chorizo, no eating Paella after lunch, blah blah blah.
 Try for yourself and enjoy x

-- 6 x Boneless Chicken Thighs - Cut in to Chunks
+- 400g x Boneless Chicken Thighs - Cut in to bite sized chunks

 - 12 x King Prawns - Peeled